Many situations may cause a supplier to owe Medicare money on previously paid claims.

 - National Provider Identifier (NPI) or Provider Transaction Access Number (PTAN)

-- Date of service
+- Date of service (DOS)

-Overpayment rebuttals should be mailed to Noridian.
+Mail overpayment rebuttals to Noridian.

 - CMS Internet Only Manual (IOM), Publication 100-06, Medicare Financial Management Manual, Chapter 3